Protein Bowl Recipes Vegetarian

 Tempeh Cobb Salad Bowl

-This plant based cobb salad has a little Mexican twist!
-Tempeh bacon made at home is a great plant based alternative for meat bacon in this salad bowl.
-Everything needed for a great lunch can be packed up to take with you to work in this bowl!
+This Mexican quinoa bowl was inspired from a cobb salad!
+Tempeh bacon made at home is a great plant-based alternative for meat bacon in this salad bowl.
+Everything needed for this delicious vegetarian protein bowl can be packed up to take with you to work!

 Tempeh bacon is so tasty!
 Here is my super easy recipe to make it!